Ripple (newspaper)

-Leicester Student Magazine is the student newspaper at the University of Leicester, England.
+Ripple is the student newspaper at the University of Leicester, England.
 The publication operates almost entirely online and covers local and university-centered news, arts, entertainment, lifestyle, fictional works and student opinion articles.
+Ripple was initially launched in 1957 and was later called Galaxy Press, Leicester Student Magazine, and Leicester Student News.
+Following a period of inactivity, the publication changed its name back to Ripple in September 2025.

-Leicester Student Magazine, under previous names, has featured a wide range of interviews with high-profile figures throughout its history, from Robert Mugabe and Yasser Arafat to more recent public figures such as Aaron Porter, Peter Soulsby and Dr Alex George.
+Ripple has featured a wide range of interviews with high-profile figures throughout its history, from Robert Mugabe and Yasser Arafat to more recent public figures such as Aaron Porter, Peter Soulsby and Dr Alex George.

-The President, a position assumed by Grace Robinson from Ella Johnson in July 2022, is elected by the magazine's student members and oversees the editorial team and elected committee.
-The committee is elected by magazine members via the University of Leicester Students' Union and primarily oversees day-to-day operations, including external liaison, social media management, and student membership, while the internally elected editorial board seeks to offer guidance and support to student writers of varying experience and ability.
+Ripple is run by a team of 6 committee members, who support a team of student writers.
+The committee is elected by magazine members via the University of Leicester Students' Union and primarily oversees day-to-day operations, including external liaison, social media management, and student membership, while the internally elected committee seeks to offer guidance and support to student writers of varying experience and ability.

 History

-Leicester Student Magazine (with previous names including The Ripple and Galaxy Press) was founded by Malcolm Bradbury in 1957 under its original name, The Wave.
+Ripple was founded by Malcolm Bradbury in 1957.
 Past editors include Brian Abbs (1957–58), Richard Swann (1971–72), Marc Heal (1983–84), Andrew Biswell (1993–94) and Aaron Porter (2005–06).

 In October 2012, the publication launched a website for the first time, providing daily news updates and other content in addition to the print editions published each term.
+This website has since been taken offline.

-In May 2013, students at the University of Leicester elected President Christopher Everett as the first President of The Ripple.
-The newly created role of President was designed so that the future editor would no longer be concerned with both content and the day-to-day running of the publication, and is tasked with undertaking responsibilities such as developing strategic goals for The Ripple, organising and leading the Ripple executive, communicating with the Students' Union, ensuring funding and distribution for The Ripple, and organising extra-publicatory activities for the Ripples members.
+In May 2013, students at the University of Leicester elected President Christopher Everett as the first President of Ripple.
+The newly created role of President was designed so that the future editor would no longer be concerned with both content and the day-to-day running of the publication, and is tasked with undertaking responsibilities such as developing strategic goals for Ripple, organising and leading the Ripple executive, communicating with the Students' Union, ensuring funding and distribution for Ripple, and organising extra-publicatory activities for the Ripples members.

 In July 2020, the student publication was re-branded to Leicester Student Magazine by Zainab Bikar and Ella Johnson, following a period of society inactivity, with a notable shift into digital publication and increased social media presence.
-The current website was launched on 20 September 2020.

-Leicester Student Magazine currently follows a leadership structure similar to that established in 2013, without implementing an Editor-in-Chief.
-Instead, a team of editors oversee the main categories - News, Features, Arts & Culture, Sport, Lifestyle and Opinion - while a democratically elected committee oversees the publication's operational side.

 Recent recognition includes receiving the 2021 Highly Commended Newcomer Publication accolade within the Midlands by the Student Publication Association, and a host of short-listings in the national awards.

+Following a period of inactivity, the publication changed its name back to Ripple in September 2025.
+During this time the publication invested into social media and committed to relaunching a website and print newspaper, as well as begin to implement triannual print editions with a circulation of 1,000 copies each.